AbdulEldarrat/3380FinalProject/java.md

   * How is reflection used?

 * 11)Memory Management
+  * Java objects reside in a space called the *heap*.
+The size of the heap varies and can increase or decrease in size while the application runs.
+When the size of the heap goes over a preset max value, *Garbage Collection* takes over.
+During this garbage collection objects that are no longer used are cleared, making more space for new objects.
+  * The heap is sometimes divided into two areas (or generations) called the nursery (or young space) and the old space.
+The nursery is a part of the heap reserved for allocation of new objects.
+When the nursery becomes full, garbage is collected by running a special young collection, where all objects that have lived long enough in the nursery are promoted (moved) to the old space, thus freeing up the nursery for more object allocation.
+When the old space becomes full garbage is collected there, a process called an old collection.

 * 12)Comparison of References and Values
   * To compare primitive and ordinary data types in Java, the *==* is preferred.
 However, if objects are to be compared the *.equals(object)* method should be used if it is provided.
 When the *==* sign is used on objects in Java, the actual references to the objects are checked for comparison.
 If the value of the object is to be compared, use *.equals(object)*.